little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 If you are along the Mediterranean, the water is typically warmer than that of the Aegean Sea.

-Google maps is helpful for figuring out if it is the type of beach you want to go to.
+Google Maps is helpful for figuring out if it is the type of beach you want to go to.

 Some of my favorites are below.
 You can’t go wrong with these!